-Students will investigate how people lived in the totalitarian city-state (polis) of Ancient Sparta through an examination of the evidence of the social, political and economic institutions, and other significant features of society.
-The key conceptual understandings of this Unit are as follows: reliability and usefulness of sources; interpretations, representations and perspectives; the nature of evidence; continuity and change; cause and effect; significance; empathy; and contestability.
+In this unit, students are introduced to Senior Ancient History and will investigate how people lived in the totalitarian city-state (polis) of Ancient Sparta through an examination of the evidence of the social, political and economic institutions, and other significant features of society.
+The key conceptual understandings of this unit are as follows: reliability and usefulness of sources; interpretations, representations and perspectives; the nature of evidence; continuity and change; cause and effect; significance; empathy; and contestability.